opencaesar/oml-tutorials/docs/tools.md

 ## Install OML Rosetta ## {#install-oml-rosetta}

-1. Download the latest release of the Rosetta Workbench archive that matches your OS from [oml-rosetta](https://github.com/opencaesar/oml-rosetta/releases/latest).
+1. Download the latest release of OML Rosetta archive that matches your OS from [oml-rosetta](https://github.com/opencaesar/oml-rosetta/releases/latest).

     <img src="assets/img/Rosetta-Download.png" width="100%" style="border:1px groove black;"/>

 1. Unzip the archive to some folder on your local drive to get the Rosetta app.

-    Note: If you're on Mac, run this command in terminal to get around the issue that the app is not signed.
+    Note: If you're on a Mac, run this command in the terminal to get around the issue that the app is not yet signed (a temporary issue).

      ```javascript
       $xattr -cr <path/to/Rosetta.app>